with-code-example/javascript-with-code-example/content/blog/2023-08-04-use-sonarqube-with-golang.md

 SonarQube is an open-source platform designed for continuous inspection of code quality.
 It is used by development teams and organizations to monitor, analyze, and manage the quality of their source code.
 SonarQube supports a wide range of programming languages and provides valuable insights into the health of software projects.

-Key Features of SonarQube:
+## Key Features of SonarQube:

+### 1. Code Quality Analysis:
-1. **Code Quality Analysis:** SonarQube performs static code analysis to identify bugs, security vulnerabilities, and code smells (poorly designed code).
+SonarQube performs static code analysis to identify bugs, security vulnerabilities, and code smells (poorly designed code).
 It checks adherence to coding standards and best practices.

+### 2. Metrics and Dashboards:
-2. **Metrics and Dashboards:** SonarQube collects and displays various metrics related to code quality, including code duplication, complexity, test coverage, and maintainability.
+SonarQube collects and displays various metrics related to code quality, including code duplication, complexity, test coverage, and maintainability.
 It presents the metrics through interactive dashboards.

-3. **Issue Tracking and Management:** SonarQube highlights code issues and provides detailed information about each problem.
+### 3. Issue Tracking and Management:
+SonarQube highlights code issues and provides detailed information about each problem.
 Developers can use this information to prioritize and fix issues efficiently.

+### 4. Continuous Inspection:
-4. **Continuous Inspection:** SonarQube supports integration with CI/CD (Continuous Integration/Continuous Deployment) pipelines, allowing code quality checks to be performed automatically at each code commit.
+SonarQube supports integration with CI/CD (Continuous Integration/Continuous Deployment) pipelines, allowing code quality checks to be performed automatically at each code commit.

+### 5. Language Support:
-5. **Language Support:** SonarQube supports multiple programming languages, including Java, C/C++, C#, JavaScript, TypeScript, Python, Go, and more.
+SonarQube supports multiple programming languages, including Java, C/C++, C#, JavaScript, TypeScript, Python, Go, and more.
 This makes it a versatile tool for analyzing code in diverse projects.

+### 6. Quality Gate:
-6. **Quality Gate:** SonarQube allows you to define a set of quality criteria known as a "Quality Gate."
+SonarQube allows you to define a set of quality criteria known as a "Quality Gate."
 If the project fails to meet these criteria, it can block further development until the issues are resolved.

-7. **Custom Rules and Profiles:** SonarQube lets you create custom coding rules and quality profiles to match your organization's coding standards and specific requirements.
+### 7. Custom Rules and Profiles:
+SonarQube lets you create custom coding rules and quality profiles to match your organization's coding standards and specific requirements.

+### 8. Security Analysis:
-8. **Security Analysis:** With plugins like SonarSource's Security plugins (e.g., SonarQube Security for Java and JavaScript), it can identify security vulnerabilities, such as SQL injection and cross-site scripting.
+With plugins like SonarSource's Security plugins (e.g., SonarQube Security for Java and JavaScript), it can identify security vulnerabilities, such as SQL injection and cross-site scripting.

+### 9. Plugin Ecosystem:
-9. **Plugin Ecosystem:** SonarQube has a rich plugin ecosystem that extends its functionality.
+SonarQube has a rich plugin ecosystem that extends its functionality.
 You can install additional plugins to add new languages, integrations, and custom rules.

-10. **Integration with Development Tools:** SonarQube can be integrated with popular development tools like Eclipse, IntelliJ IDEA, Visual Studio, and build tools like Maven, Gradle, and Jenkins.
+### 10. Integration with Development Tools:
+SonarQube can be integrated with popular development tools like Eclipse, IntelliJ IDEA, Visual Studio, and build tools like Maven, Gradle, and Jenkins.

-11. **Community and Commercial Editions:** SonarQube is open-source, and there are community editions available for free.
+### 11. Community and Commercial Editions:
+SonarQube is open-source, and there are community editions available for free.
 Additionally, there are commercial editions with more advanced features and support options provided by SonarSource, the company behind SonarQube.

 Using SonarQube with a Golang project involves several steps to set up the static code analysis and perform code quality checks.
 SonarQube is primarily designed for analyzing Java and other JVM-based languages, but you can use the SonarQube Scanner for other languages like Golang by using a plugin called "SonarGo."
 SonarGo is a third-party plugin that provides support for analyzing Golang projects in SonarQube.

-Here's a step-by-step guide to using SonarQube with a Golang project:
+## Step-by-step guide to using SonarQube with a Golang project:

 ### Step 1: Set up SonarQube Server